This courageous, trailblazing woman should have made the history books.

 She helped found the National Right to Life Committee.
 With 28 honorary degrees and the ability to speak professionally, yet eloquently, to the issue of abortion, Dr. Jefferson was a pioneer.

-Millie, as many called her, is also responsible for changing Ronald Reagan’s stance on abortion from pro-choice to pro-life.
+Millie, as many called her, was also responsible for changing Ronald Reagan’s stance on abortion from pro-choice to pro-life.
 He stated to her in a letter:

 - “You have made it irrefutably clear that an abortion is the taking of a human life.
 I am grateful to you.” ~Ronald Reagan (source)